btemplep/authzee/README.md

     name="Human friendly name",
     description="human friendly description",
     resource_type=Balloon, # The class resource type
-    resource_actions={ # the set of resource actions BalloonAction.CreateBalloon,
+    actions={ # the set of resource actions BalloonAction.CreateBalloon,
         BalloonAction.DeleteBalloon
     },
     # JMESpath is the JSON query language for verifying identities and
     # resources, as well as their relationships
-    jmespath_expression="""
+    expression="""
     contains(identities.ADUser[].cn, 'authzee_user_1')
     && resource.color == 'blue'
+    && contains(context.allowed_sizes, resource.size)
     """,
+    # context makes additional data available when the expression is evaluated
+    context={
+        "allowed_sizes": [
+            20.0,
+            27.0,
+            30.0
+        ]
+    },
-    result_match=True # If the result of the jmespath search query matches this, then the grant is considered a match!
+    equality=True # If the result of the jmespath search query matches this, then the grant is considered a match!
 )
 ```